 - Employ hybrid attack detection methods by paring anomalous network activity with known attack signatures.

-- Apply standard network firewalling: Where most attacks are "dumb" (not aimed at a specific target), User Datagram Protocol (UDP) misuse attacks, or Network Time Protocol (NTP) reflection attacks, we can profile our customers to filter out from our scrubbing center most attacks that come into Sungard AS.
+- Apply standard network firewalling: Where most attacks are "dumb" (not aimed at a specific target), User Datagram Protocol (UDP) misuse attacks, or Network Time Protocol (NTP) reflection attacks, we can profile our customers to filter out from our scrubbing centre most attacks that come into Sungard AS.

 - Take mitigation countermeasures: Including Global Exception List, Geo-IP Filtering, Global Botnet Filter, Zombie Management and Control, TCP SYN Authentication, HTTP Authentication, HTTP Object Rate Limiting, HTTP Request Rate Limiting, Malformed HTTP, HTTP Header Regex Filtering, DNS Proxy, Malformed DNS, DNS Authentication and Regular Expression Filters.

-For your business, you need to know defense against an attack is harder to do on the fly.
+For your business, you need to know Defence against an attack is harder to do on the fly.
 It is quicker and far more effective to proactively implement defensive measures in readiness, rather than wait until you are under an attack.